Wattles Mansion: Eviction notice

 Hollywood Heritage was served an eviction notice in 2008 by the City of Los Angeles for failure to maintain the landmark and for throwing loud parties.
 Hollywood Heritage denied the allegations but ultimately agreed to vacate the mansion in May 2009.

 Cultural references

 Author Lucky McKee used the park as a backdrop in the novel May.
 The mansion was featured on the television series The O.C. and Buffy the Vampire Slayer ("Reptile Boy"), in the movie Troop Beverly Hills, and the sanatorium scenes in the film Rain Man were shot there as well.
 It was also featured in Jennifer Lopez's first film, My Family.
-Wattles was also used extensively for the 1985 movie Ghoulies and for the Diana Ross music video "Eaten Alive".
+Wattles was also used extensively for the 1985 film Ghoulies and for the Diana Ross music video "Eaten Alive".
 The park was used for many scenes in the 1984 film The Lost Empire directed by Jim Wynorski.
 Portions of the Nirvana music video for "Come as You Are," directed by Kevin Kerslake, were filmed at the park in 1992.